The Problem: Horse Drawn Carriages Are Cruel and Inhumane

 Horse carriages are dangerous to passengers, carriage drivers and others who use New York streets.
 Horses spooked by loud noises on busy streets have bolted into traffic, sending coachmen and other drivers to the hospital, and leading to the horse’s death.
 In addition to the immediate safety risks caused by horse carriages, jagged ruts made by carriage wheels are dangerous for cyclists, runners and pedi-cabs using the areas in and around Central Park.
 The horses are also exposed to conditions that present a danger to their wellbeing, causing dehydration, permanent injury and even death.

-Slow moving carriages hold up traffic on already over-crowded streets, causing back-ups and blocking busy streets.
+Slow moving carriages hold up traffic on already over-crowded streets, causing back-ups and blocking busy streets and cause delays for ambulance and first responders.
 Accidents, big or small, caused by the horse carriages can delay drivers for hours.
 This traffic congestion is not only frustrating for drivers; the idling cars also increase the amount of car exhaust in the air, polluting the air we breathe and accelerating global warming.

 The areas where the carriages line up to wait for customers have an unpleasant odor that disturbs nearby residents and visitors.
 Carriage drivers often do not clean up after the horses, leaving waste and rotting debris in New York’s streets.
 Even, worse, city health officials must regularly monitor the horses for diseases that could be transmitted to other animals and even to the human population.